hyj55/MM-algorithm/README.md

 *The comparison graphs are generated according to the corresponding gamma and model.*

 ### Example <a name="exp"></a>
 Sample code of using functions.
+You can copy & modify & run the code.

 ```python

 import numpy as np